 When were cigars invented?

 Precisely when cigars were invented is unknown.
-What is certain, though, is that the history of cigars can be traced back to native tribes in Central America that smoked the precursors of modern cigars centuries before Europeans arrived.
+What is certain, though, is where did cigars originate.
+The history of cigars can be traced back to native tribes in Central America that smoked the precursors of modern cigars centuries before Europeans arrived.